Skin Purging vs Breakouts: How to Tell the Difference

 | Small bumps, whiteheads | Painful cysts, rash, irritation |

-| Starts quickly after actives | Can happen anytime |
+| Starts quickly after starting an active | Can happen anytime |

 | Improves in 4–6 weeks | Gets worse the longer you use it |